Redundancy of the cosmological evolution equations and its relationship with the initial conditions: Introduction

-The interesting point which becomes apparent from the present article is related to the fact that we can learn many interesting properties related to cosmological development in GR, as well as in $f(R)$ gravity, from an operational approach where our aim is solely to solve the dynamical equations unambiguously.
-Such an approach ultimately leads to a thorough understanding of the logical structure of the theories.
+The interesting point which becomes apparent from the present article is related to the fact that we can learn many important properties related to cosmological development from an operational approach, where our aim is solely to solve the dynamical equations unambiguously.
+Such an approach ultimately leads to a thorough understanding of the logical structure of the theory.